+Autumn in Greece is full of surprises!
 Even though summer is probably the most popular season in Greece, for Greeks and non-Greeks, also autumn and winter have much more to offer than you might think!
 Since the Tourist Industry focuses on Greece as a typical country for summer holidays, not everyone knows that Greece is more than only beaches and sea.
-Let us introduce you into the different aspects of the beautiful Greek autumn.
-Even though summer is probably the most popular season in Greece, for Greeks and non-Greeks, also autumn and winter have much more to offer than you might think!
-Since the Tourist Industry focuses on Greece as a typical country for summer holidays, not everyone knows that Greece is more than only beaches and sea.
-Let us introduce you into the different aspects of the beautiful Greek autumn.
+Here an introduction to different aspects of the beautiful Greek autumn.

 The Greek word for autumn, “ftinoporo”, is a difficult one and hard to remember.
 However, for those knowing Ancient Greek, it is easy to understand the etymology of the word: “φθινόπωρο”, comes from the Ancient Greek φθινόπωρον [phthinópōron] < φθίνω + οπώρα (fthino, to wither + opora, fruits) and so the word describes part of the natural phenomena during this season.